-Would you be willing to help us with the costs associated with raising our Goats, Sheep, Alpacas, Ducks, Guineas, and Chickens?
-Although our animals are raised primarily on pasture, we supplement their feed during the last couple weeks of pregnancy and while they are nursing their young.
-By adopting an animal, you would be helping us with the costs necessary to care for them such as vet visits, medications, etc.
+Would you be willing to help us with the costs associated with raising our animals?
+We have goats, sheep, alpacas, ducks, guineas, and chickens.
+We raise our animals primarily on pasture; however, we supplement their feed during the last couple weeks of pregnancy and while nursing their young.
+By adopting an animal, you would be helping us with the costs necessary to care for them.

-By giving financially, you can help us purchase Farm Supplies, help with upkeep, equipment, electricity, etc.
+By giving financially, you can help us purchase farm supplies, animals, help with upkeep, equipment, electricity, etc.

 Let us Share

-We would love to come and share Camp Glory Farm and Siloam Missionary Homes with your church, youth group, and school.
+We would love to come and share Camp Glory Farm and Siloam Missionary Homes.
 Please give us a call to set up a meeting.

 Siloam’s Internship Program exists to assist high school graduates and older to prepare for serving not only locally, but also all over the world.
-This program has been put together to serve Siloam Missionary Homes as well as to teach hands on training in small-scale farming and agriculture.
-This amazing opportunity is not only for personal and professional development, but also an opportunity to search out opportunities to go into a similar field of ministry; whether it is missions or other ministry.
+This program is not only for personal and professional development, but also a chance to search out other opportunities to go into a similar field of ministry; whether it is missions or other ministry.

-Our internship, although rigorous and demanding, is an opportunity to give in service.
+Finally, our internship program is an opportunity to give in service.
 This might be a variety of fulfilling tasks that range from easy to hard.
 These tasks could include pulling weeds, taking out the garbage and multiple other jobs.
-Regardless of the task, this amazing opportunity can teach the intern life skills that can help them regardless of where they serve.
+Therefore, this amazing opportunity will teach the intern life skills that can help them regardless of where they serve.
 More information can be found at the website: https://www.campgloryfarm.org/internship-program/